Skip to content

 └─ 1.4: GATE: Research Quality Score = 100%

-Phase 1.5: Informed Discovery (STANDARD/COMPLEX only)
+Phase 1.5: Informed Discovery (if needs_research)

 ├─ 1.5.0: Disambiguation session (resolve ambiguities)